Indelibility & Determinism

 Nothing fades on its own.
 The only things that ever lower a memory’s confidence are explicit correctness events:

-• a contradiction is detected against another memory,
+- a contradiction is detected against another memory,

-• a memory is superseded by a newer one, or
+- a memory is superseded by a newer one, or

-• you correct it (via the correct flow).
+- you edit it (via the

 Every one of those is audited in the op-log and reversible.
 There is no silent decay.